Ambassador Mark Regev

-Ambassador Ron Prosor is the chairman of the Abba Eban Institute of International Diplomacy at the Interdisciplinary Center Herzliya (IDC).
+Ambassador Mark Regev is the chairman of the Abba Eban Institute for Diplomacy and Foreign Relations at Reichman University.

-Goor Tsalalyachin is defence-strategy and national security expert, now serving as the Executive Director of the Abba Eban Institute for International Diplomacy.
+Goor Tsalalyachin is defence-strategy and national security expert, now serving as the Executive Director of the Abba Eban Institute for Diplomacy and Foreign Relations.

 Before joining the AEI, he served as Senior Researcher and Head of Strategic Wargaming in the IDF General Staff – Operations Directorate (J3).
 In this capacity, he was responsible for the design and facilitation of innovative experiential war-games for the Chief of Staff and the High Command, focusing on the core challenges of national security at the nexus of operations and strategy.